VST Stock Analysis — Vistra Corp.

 Bull Case

-With analysts expecting 40.4% EPS growth and a forward P/E of just 16.1x, you're paying a below-average price for rapid earnings acceleration.
+With analysts forecasting 65.5% EPS growth and a forward P/E of 16.1x, you're paying a below-average price for a surge in earnings.

 Bear Case